mfan206589/cs-2450-R/journal.md

 Date 2.18.25
     Subject: Presentation
     Learned: My team presented the project and I feel that I fully understand exacly how to present a program to a group of people and how to word the presentation in a way that makes the project easy to understand and fully comprehend to people.
+Date 2.25.25
+    Subject: Implementation
+    Learned: We talked about the various considerations alloted with working in a large group such as dependencies and dealing with conflicts through dealing with different opinion.
+We also looked at the software development process and looking at how we will go through these steps and how they apply to us as a team.